mems/calepin/Security/Security.md

 ###### Self-signed certificate

-For *.localhost domains see [mkcert: valid HTTPS certificates for localhost](https://blog.filippo.io/mkcert-valid-https-certificates-for-localhost/)

 Create an self-signed certificate (SSC)

 	# Create self signed certificate for 10 years (no use shorter validity for production):